alpianon/howdyadoc/reveal-md/README.md

 ### fragments

-To enhance source readability, we use a shorter comment tag (`<!--frag-->`), which is replaced by preprocessor with `&shy;<!-- .element: class="fragment" -->` in order to work also with lines with bold or italic text (see <https://github.com/hakimel/reveal.js/issues/1848#issuecomment-590111319>)
+To enhance source readability, we use a shorter comment tag (`<!--frag [further classes] [index] [0-9]-->`), which is replaced by preprocessor with `&shy;<!-- .element: class="fragment" -->` in order to work also with lines with bold or italic text (see <https://github.com/hakimel/reveal.js/issues/1848#issuecomment-590111319>)

+In their simplest form, the fragment appear without further ado in the order they appear.

 ```
 <!--frag--> Paragraph.